Axway/mft-convert/content/en/docs/TransferCFT/concepts/phase_and_phasestep/generic_transfer_phase_sync.md

 ---

-    title: Generic transfer phase progression
+    title: "Generic transfer phase progression"
-    linkTitle: Generic transfer phase progression
+    linkTitle: "Generic transfer phase progression"
-    weight: 220
+    weight: 210

----
-A generic transfer cannot progress to the next phase until the last of its children has passed to the following phase.
+---A generic transfer cannot progress to the next phase until the last of its children has passed to the following phase.

-The table below shows a generic transfer A0000001, in the phase <span class="bold_in_para">****A****</span> along with its children A0000002 through A000000n.
+The table below shows a generic transfer A0000001, in the phase ****A**** along with its children A0000002 through A000000n.

 | A<br/> Pre-processing | T<br/> Transfer | Y<br/> Post-processing | Z<br/> Ack-processing | X<br/> Done |